Geodesic packing in graphs: Trees

 In this section we derive an efficient algorithm to obtain the geodesic packing number of an arbitrary tree.
 The approach used is in part similar to the approach from~\cite{MaBr21} to determine the geodetic transversal number of a tree.

-Let $G$ be a graph, let $u\in V(G)$ be a vertex of degree $2$, and let $x$ and $y$ be the neighbors of $u$.
-If $G'$ is the graph obtained from $G$ be removing the vertex $u$ and adding the edge $xy$, then we say that $G'$ is obtained from $G$ by \textit{smoothing} the vertex $u$.
+In this section we apply the “\textit{smoothing}” operation on vertices of degree $2$, which is formally defined as follows.
+Let $xuy$ be a path of length $2$ in $G$ such that the degree of vertex $u$ in $G$ is $2$.
+Then a new graph $\SM(G)$ is obtained from $G$ by removing the vertex $u$ and adding the edge $xy$.
+When there exist two adjacent 2-degree vertices in G, this operation is carried out sequentially one after another.
 Let further $\SM(G)$ denote the graph obtained from $G$ by smoothing all the vertices of $G$ of degree $2$.
+In the smoothing operation, a path $xuy$ is replaced by an edge $xy$ when $\deg(u)=2$ and thus $\deg_{\SM(G)}(v) = \deg_{G}(v)$ for every vertex $v$ in $G'$.
 Since the smoothing operation preserves the degree of vertices, $\SM(G)$ is well-defined, that is, unique up to isomorphism.
 It was proved in~\cite[Lemma 4.2]{MaBr21} that $\gt(T) = \gt(\SM(T))$ in any tree $T$.
 We prove a similar result for the packing invariant.

 \begin{lem} If $T$ is a tree, then $\gpack(T) = \gpack(\SM(T))$. \end{lem}